-At LCLA, three of our four traditionally enrolled classrooms offer a looping curriculum.
+At LCLA our traditionally enrolled classrooms offer a looping curriculum.
 Looping is a process of having a child’s two teachers follow them as they age through all of their infant/toddler years.
 This fits perfectly with the attachment-focused philosophy of LCLA.

-Our Tiny Toes classroom is for children born this calendar year.
+Our Birch classroom is for children born this calendar year.